fullstack-development/developers-roadmap/backend/junior-3/haskell.md

   * `const` in the second parameter
   * `id`
 * What is a thunk?
+  * Describe the concept of its inner structure
   * Could you think of cases when thunk occupies less space than the evaluated value and visa versa?
   * Can you nest thunks?
   * Can thunks be recursive?